 If you were asked which came first: solar power cells or coal-fired power plants, you’d probably opt for the latter.
 And you would be right... but only by one year!

-That’s one of the surprising facts you’ll find in this short video covering the 135+ year history of solar power.
+That’s one of the surprising facts you’ll find in a short video covering the more than 135-year history of solar power.

 While the photovoltaic (PV) effect had been observed years before, the first working solar cell wasn’t created until 1883—just one year after Thomas Edison built the first centralized power plant in New York City.